qMRLab/qMRLab/docs/source/gui-example.rst

-Beginners example with GUI
+Beginner's example with GUI
 =========================================
 This will guide you step by step in processing a sample dataset with the user interface.

 1. Open matlab
 ----------------------------------